kwende/cpython-profiled/README.rst

 8. Install all.
 9. Drop to command line. `cd ...../cpython-profiled/PCBuild`.
 10. Run `./build.bat` from the PCBuild folder.
 11. Subsequent builds can be done from Visual Studio.
-First build must use `./build.bat` as it properly sets up initial environment variables.
+First build must use `./build.bat` as it properly sets up requirements / installs 3rd party libraries.

 This is Python version 3.13.0 alpha 0